 Chan Canasta (Chananel Mifelew) was an influential Polish performer of mental magic and memory feats, achieving fame from a series of TV shows and appearances in the 1950s and 1960s.
 Canasta presented his mental magic as "experiments" and was not afraid to make the occasional error, believing that this increased audience interest and acceptance of the genuineness of his magic.

-Bob Cassidy is an American mentalist and author of books on mentalism.
+Bob Cassidy was an American mentalist and author of books on mentalism.

 Corinda, Tony (c.
 1931 - 2010)